MUCodeAcademy/ReEntryCode-C1/!Docs/02-Backend/09-ConnectionPooling.md

 With the above, rather than opening a connection, querying and then ending the connection, the `pool.query` does all of that work for you.

-- Ideally however you would move the queries into their own functions specific to the posts or users or whatever.
+- Ideally you would move the queries into their own functions specific to the posts or users or whatever.
-- This might look like (in the models file for posts):
+- This might look like:
   ```javascript
   getPostsById(res, userId){
       pool.query('SELECT * FROM POSTS WHERE userId = ?', userId, (err, results, field)=>{